Sunday service starts at 10:25 each Sunday morning.

 The Sunnyslope Church continues the work of Jesus.
 Peacefully.
 Simply.
 Together.
 We are a Christian community, called by Jesus to be inclusive, caring, and peace-minded.
 We affirm that people of any race, ethnic identity, sexual orientation, gender identity and expression, diverse abilities, age, economic status, faith tradition, or life situation are welcome in our congregation.
+The official announcement from the Open and Affirming Coalition UCC has been released and notes Sunnyslope as church #1264 to have committed to loving our neighbors … ALL our neighbors!

 We believe in compassionate service, stewardship of creation, respect for diversity, and nonviolent reconciliation of differences among all people, nations, and faith traditions.
 We claim no creed but the New Testament, as exemplified by the life of Jesus of Nazareth.
 Therefore, we strive to follow the way of Jesus.
 Through these efforts we seek to grow ever closer to the mind and heart of God.

-So bring your doubts, questions, and busy kids.
+Bring your doubts, questions, and busy kids.
 God does not reject people.
 Neither do we.
 No matter who you are or where you are on life’s journey, you are welcome to full participation in all areas of our congregational life and ministry.
 At The Sunnyslope Church we do not put a period where God has placed a comma, because we believe God is still speaking and we are still learning what it means to live in Jesus’ realm of love, compassion, and justice.

-Seeking Spiritual Truth:
+Seeking Spiritual Truth

 In 2013 we are a growing congregation of Progressive Christians who take the Bible very seriously, but not literally.
 We believe that spiritual truth is so far beyond our human ability to comprehend that we require symbol and metaphor to even come close to understanding.
 Therefore, in relationship to the Bible, we look for more than literal meanings to help us find God’s truth for the world and God’s direction for our lives.
 We try to understand what any particular biblical text meant to those who originally heard it, and then, given the differences in time and culture, what it means for us today.
 We take God’s grace seriously as well.